 - You didn't contribute anything or aren't considered to have contributed anything for your pension or annuity

 - Your employer didn't withhold contributions from your salary, or

 - You received all of your contributions (your investment in the contract) tax-free in prior years

 "You may be able to report a lower taxable amount by using the General Rule or the Simplified Method, or if the exclusion for retirement public safety officers applies."

 Details about the General Rule are found in Publication 939.
 Details about the Simplified Method are found in Publication 575.
-The Simplified Method Worksheet is found on page 28 of the 2016 pdf version of the Instructions for Form 1040.
+The Simplified Method Worksheet is found on page 31 of the 2018 tax-year pdf version of the Instructions for Form 1040.